toprak1224/Toprak-AI-Humanizer/README.md

 Python 3.9+

 Java Runtime Environment (JRE): The "Grammar Correction" feature depends on language-tool-python, which requires Java to be installed on your system.

+📖 Usage
+The application will start, and the necessary models will begin loading in the background.
+The status bar will keep you updated.

+Once ready, paste your AI-generated text into the left-hand input box.

+Select your desired transformation options from the checkboxes and adjust the "Creativity" slider.

+Click the "Convert" button.

+The humanized text will appear in the right-hand output box.

+🤝 Contributing
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".

+Fork the Project

+Create your Feature Branch (git checkout -b feature/AmazingFeature)

+Commit your Changes (git commit -m 'Add some AmazingFeature')

+Push to the Branch (git push origin feature/AmazingFeature)

+Open a Pull Request

+📄 License
+Distributed under the MIT License.
+See LICENSE file for more information.